Dikachitheman/Dockie/README.md

 A production-minded MVP backend for a shipment-tracking copilot for customers shipping vehicles by sea on the US–West Africa ro-ro corridor.

-Note: a `.env.example` file is included at the repository root — copy it to `.env` and edit values before running the project.

 ## Quick Start

 ### Prerequisites